-Our St. Mary's high school students have an amazing opportunity to travel with their peers to Ecuador & The Galapagos during our upcoming Aug Mod 2019.
-This trip is themed "Community Project & Wildlife Adventure."
+Our St. Mary's high school students had the amazing opportunity to travel with their peers to Ecuador & The Galapagos during Aug Mod 2019.
+This trip was themed "Community Project & Wildlife Adventure."

 St. Mary's offers study abroad programs for our students who are interested in language immersion experiences.